M^3D: Mosaicking M33 with MUSE datacubes I. Unveiling the diversity of HII regions in M33 with MUSE: Spatial structure of line emission

 \subsection{Line ratios in nebulae and diffuse regions}

-We examine several 2-D line ratio maps, corrected for dust attenuation using the Balmer Decrement and the \cite{Odonnell1994} attenuation curve, and identify nebular emission regions that warrant further investigation by exploiting the high-resolution spatial information from our MUSE data.
-We apply a S/N cut of 2.5 to the lines involved in each ratio of interest.
+We examined several 2D line ratio maps, corrected for dust attenuation using the Balmer decrement and the \cite{Odonnell1994} attenuation curve, and identify nebular emission regions of particular interest.
+We applied a S/N cut of 2.5 to the lines involved in each ratio of interest.